Last Updated on by

 But now keto has earned the biggest name for dieting and eventually maintaining a healthy weight, not unlike other specific dietary plans, like, for instance, the raw food diet.

-Is there a difference between the keto diet and another low carb plan like Atkins?
+Is there a difference between the keto diet and another low-carb diet plan like Atkins?

 To be sure, there are many similarities between a keto diet and a diet like Atkins.
-Atkins, like keto, emphasizes a diet low in carbohydrates, emphasizing non-starchy vegetables and fruits only in moderation, with the goal of sustainable weight loss.
+Atkins, like keto, emphasizes a diet low in net carbs, emphasizing non-starchy vegetables and fruits only in moderation, with the goal of sustainable weight loss.

 But keto is a bit different in a few ways.
 For one, it restricts carbohydrates even further than Atkins does and instead is higher fat.
 For another, to goal is not merely to reduce carbohydrates, but to set the body into ketosis.